AnshSinghSonkhia/reVCDOS/README.md

 ## License

-Do what you want.
+MIT.
+Do what you want (but credit the port authors and me).
 Not affiliated with Rockstar Games.

 ---